tastyigniter/docs/upgrade-guide.md

 The admin login process now uses email addresses instead of usernames, providing a more convenient and familiar login experience for administrators.

-#### Mailable Integration

-Sending registered mail templates now uses Laravel's Mailable classes instead of custom logic.
-This provides a more standardized and maintainable approach to sending emails.

 #### Mail Template Namespaces

 Mail template namespaces have been renamed for consistency. `admin::` is